aditya-AI/Deep-Learning/README.md

-# Deep-Learning-examples-using-Tensorflow
+# Deep-Learning
-This repository contains Deep Learning examples using Tensorflow.
+This repository contains Deep Learning examples.
 This repository will be useful for Deep Learning starters who find difficulty in understanding the example codes.